Stan125/GREA/README.md

 ### What is 'GREA'?

 GREA (Gotta Read 'Em All) is an RStudio Add-In assisting to read all popular file formats into R. In the beginning, the user selects a file on his computer.
-After proper parsing (which is done interactively), the parsed dataset is assigned to the R working space, with an object name that can be specified by the user.
+After proper parsing (which is done interactively), the proper function to read the file is pasted into the console, with an object name that can be specified by the user.
 Right now, the following files can be read: .dta, .sav, .mat, .raw, .csv, .txt, .asc, .dat, .xls, .xlsx.

 Click [here](http://imgur.com/a/a9M1p) for an interactive comic on why GREA is important.

 ### News

-16.05.2015 - First version of GREA was wrapped up into a package 22.05.2015 - `shiny::fileInput` dependency replaced with `fileChoose()` function
+16.05.2015 - First version of GREA was wrapped up into a package

+22.05.2015 - `shiny::fileInput` dependency replaced with `fileChoose()` function

+26.05.2015 - Big structural revamp: Add-In now pastes the proper function to parse the file right into the console!

 ### Installation